joliva/SolidPy2/readme.md

 When `Default.autoColor == True` colors are automatically applied to all objects at their creation given by the order set in the Default.color[] list

 ###colors
-Defaults.colors are used by the autoColor setting to automatically apply a color to a SolidPy object when it is created.
+Defaults.colors are used by the autoColor setting to automatically apply a color to a SolidPy2 object when it is created.

     Defaults.colors = ["blue", "green", "orange", "yellow", "SpringGreen"]